gopalakrishnanarjun/chatbot_studio/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ---

-## Authors

-Created by Gopalakrishnan Arjunan.